Kerry–Fonda 2004 election photo controversy: Forgery

 The image is a composite of two different images: one of Kerry taken on June 13, 1971, at an anti-war rally in Mineola, New York and one of Fonda taken in August, 1972, speaking at a Miami Beach, Florida rally.
 The images were combined and then further altered to appear as if the combined image was from an old newspaper clipping.
 A caption was also added stating, "Actress And Anti-War Activist Jane Fonda Speaks to a crowd of Vietnam Veterans as Activist and Former Vietnam Vet John Kerry (LEFT) listens and prepares to speak next concerning the war in Vietnam (AP Photo)" even though Fonda was not present when Kerry gave his speech.

 The most influential media outlet to publish the forgery was The New York Times, which cited the image in a Sheryl Gay Stolberg story on February 13, 2004.
 The image received further attention on many websites.
 Right-wing opponents of Kerry, meanwhile, claimed that the original image of him was fabricated and that the combined image is the real image.

-Ken Light, the copyright owner of the original Kerry image, has the original negatives and was quoted when asked on what lesson was to be learned from the story:
+Ken Light, the copyright owner of the original Kerry image, has the original negatives and was quoted when asked what lesson was to be learned from the story:

 The lesson is to take lots of photographs, be conscious that if things don't seem at that moment important, they may be important.
 Store your film and keep it organized.
 And be vigilant about how your work is used.
 This is the challenge in the new digital age.
 I hope at some point, some smart computer scientist will come up with a solution.
 Some sort of encryption in the digital file that can't be passed on.